-You should note this is the first of the neck pain exercises for a reason.
-This motion is very important in restoring control of deeper muscles that is often lost with poor posture, whiplash injury and chronic neck pain.
+You should note this is the first of the exercises for a reason.
+This motion is very important in restoring control of deeper muscles that is often lost with poor posture, long term consequences of whiplash and chronic neck pain.
 This can be done in a sitting or standing position and is great for taking short breaks if you do computer work.
 This part of the exercises may have an immediate effect in reducing neck pain.
 It requires some time to practice and learn the correct motion.
 Please take a short time to review a more detailed view using the correct motion.

 2) Head rotation:

 |Carefully rotate by turning your head from one side to the other.
 Be sure to look in the direction your turning.
 Try each time to gradually turn your head so that your chin lines up with the shoulders, viewing the wall in line with your shoulders.
 You can do 10 repetitions to each side.|

 |These exercises help relaxation and easing of tension in the top portion of the shoulder muscles.|